softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet/createSwipTransaction.md

 ---
 title: "createSwipTransaction"
+description: "***DEPRECATED***
-description: "This function is used to create a new SoftLayer SWIP transaction to register your RWHOIS data with ARIN.
-SWIP transactio... "
+This function is used to create a new SoftLayer SWIP transaction to register your RWHOIS data with ARIN... "
 layout: "method"
 tags:
     - "method"